AuroraÕs Tale

 A little beyond them, bunkered hull down at the tops of hills and slight elevations, hidden in copses and behind hedges, Ot‡vioÕs force bided its time.
 They had their affected their own primitive camouflage by planting small trees and shrubs to their hulls.

-Personally, Aurora thought the foliage made them blend with the background better than their Arion counterparts, but she was biased.
-The Arion vehicles were almost invisible while moving whereas the PorturegansÕ ÕWarriors were only stealthy when still.
+Personally, Aurora thought the foliage made them blend with the background better than their Aurean counterparts, but she was biased.
+The Aurean vehicles were almost invisible while moving whereas the PorturegansÕ ÕWarriors were only stealthy when still.

 Timing was everything.
-If she struck too soon, the Arions would split and outflank the Porturegans.
+If she struck too soon, the Aureans would split and outflank the Porturegans.
 If she struck too late, sheÕd deny Ot‡vio his opportunity.

 Deep within the recesses of her mind, calculations rattled, balancing probabilities and equating in a single decreasing, number.